preet1881/pi_model/README.md

 # Goals to be achieved
-Improve the accuracy of the model by adding gaussian noise , transforms <br /> Run the code on CIFAR10 dataset and SVHN dataset <br /> Get the norm of the losses and figure out a better algorithm <br />
+Improve the accuracy of the model by adding gaussian noise , transforms <br /> Run the code on CIFAR10 dataset and SVHN dataset <br /> Get the norm of the gradient and figure out a better algorithm <br />